-7 Mental health
+8 Mental health

-- 7.1 Schools have an important role to play in supporting the mental health and wellbeing of their learners.
-At Wootton Park School we see this as a priority and as such have a dedicated wellbeing team who support our learners and staff. - 7.2 All staff are aware that mental health problems can be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
-Staff are also aware that where children have suffered adverse childhood experiences those experiences can impact on their mental health, behaviour and education. - 7.3 Where staff are concerned that a child's mental health is also a safeguarding concern, they will discuss it with the DSL or a deputy.
+- 8.1 Schools have an important role to play in supporting the mental health and wellbeing of their learners. - 8.2 All staff are aware that mental health problems can be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+Staff are also aware that where children have suffered adverse childhood experiences those experiences can impact on their mental health, behaviour and education. - 8.3 Where staff are concerned that a child's mental health is also a safeguarding concern, they will discuss it with the DSL or a Deputy who will alert other relevant agencies as necessary.